How we are helping

-Australia is working with RMI and the Asian Development Bank to establish an integrated water supply and sanitation system on the island of Ebeye, aiming to significantly improve the health, social and economic situation for Ebeye residents.
+Australia is working with RMI and the Asian Development Bank (ADB) to establish an integrated water supply and sanitation system on the island of Ebeye, aiming to significantly improve the health, social and economic situation for Ebeye residents.
 Australia is also supporting an adviser to help improve management practices within the Majuro Water and Sewage Company and implement the National Water and Sanitation Policy.

 Objective 2: Strengthening education systems

-Australia is providing two Pacific Technical Assistance Mechanism advisers to the Ministry of Education in the Marshall Islands to support the introduction of a new Public School System.
+Australia is providing Pacific Technical Assistance to the Ministry of Education in the Marshall Islands to support the introduction of a new Public School System.
 Central to systemic reform, their work has focused on policy formulation and promulgation, financial management, the establishment of an education management information system, and the provision of advice in relation to numeracy and literacy.
 Through our Australia Awards Scholarships and Australia Awards Pacific Scholarships programs we are also helping to build national capacity to drive change and respond to development priorities by providing scholarships for Marshallese to study in Australia and the region.